Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy

 Our goal with this approach is to model the emergence of a single SMBHB's GW signal from the confusion GWB of the rest of the binary population.
 We do so through GWB anisotropy; this anisotropy will be narrowband in frequency, associated with the binary's GW frequency, and as a point source on the sky.
 We thus introduce the \textit{Spike Pixel} (SP) model, for which the ORF corresponds to that of a single pixel in which the GW origin lies (similar to a radiometer search \cite{2006CQGra..23S.179B, 2008PhRvD..77d2002M, 2009PhRvD..80l2002T, 2020PhRvD.102h4039T, 2023ApJ...956L...3A}), with a PSD that is a single spike at the putative binary's Earth-term GW frequency.
 Using the normalization of the GW power, for a single point, we have

 where $\hat\Omega'$ is the propagation direction of the putative GW signal, which is the negative of the unit vector pointing to the binary origin.
 The ORF of a single point of power is then

+Example inter-pulsar correlations for the synthetic datasets we later use are computed via \autoref{eqn:pixorf} and shown in \autoref{fig:pixorf}.
 This ORF, combined with the PSD for a single spike of power at a frequency, $f'$, gives the cross-PSD of the SP model.
 The cross-PSD model for the entire signal is the addition of the statistically isotropic GWB model and the SP model, giving